[UPDATE: TIDAL now also use normalization, and Soundcloud say it’s “on the list”]

 We can do the same for loudness management.
 Spotify have shown they listen to their users before, and maybe they will again – you can add your name to the list asking them to reduce their playback level here.
 Apple’s Sound Check is pretty good already – we just need them to pressure them enable it by default.
 And YouTube ?
 We’re working on it…

-The use of loudness management by all the major streaming services was the first step in the right direction.
+The use of loudness management by all the major streaming services is the first step in the right direction.
 Hopefully before long, replay loudness online will be standardised at a sane level like Apple’s Sound Check, and we can go back to mastering our music exactly the way we want to !

 In the meantime…